[amazon_auto_links id="280537"]

 6. Different Types of Pollution Caused by Urbanisation

 Urbanisation leads to the opening up of many factories and industries globally.
-These use energy resources which are emitted in a harmful way.
-These cause extreme weather changes, global warming, melting of ice caps and more things.
+These use energy resources that are emitted in a harmful way.
+These cause extreme weather changes, global warming, melting of ice caps, and more.
 These are a danger to humanity.
 The toxins cause urban air pollution, water pollution, thermal pollution and noise pollution.

 6.1 Air Pollution

-Also indirectly chlorofluorocarbons and bromofluorocarbons are released by products invented due to industrialization.
+Also, indirectly, chlorofluorocarbons and bromofluorocarbons are released by products invented due to industrialization.
 Things such as refrigerators are widely used in urban areas.
-They release these toxins which are grave for the Earth’s atmosphere.
+They release these toxins, which are bad for the Earth’s atmosphere.
 This ends up causing global warming.
-They release dangerous particles for the ozone layer which protects us from the ultraviolet rays.
+They release dangerous particles from the ozone layer, which protects us from the ultraviolet rays.

 6.2 Water Pollution